ARMSFA1/Devops-2020/ReadMe.md

 [goals-pie.png]

-I've been given of writing a powershell script.
-The script in question will be required to indentify if a computer has been idle for five or more minutes and then shut it down.
-This will then be deployed across our micro-machines.
-Talk about how you researched micro machines

-I created a goals sheet to discuss with my lecturer, Faisal.
-I've included a copy of it on this repository.
-It speaks into the wants that I have for this period of school, as well where I feel like my strengths lie.
+I've been given the task of creating a script that will be able to detect when a virtual machine has been idle for a certain period of time and then shut down.
+Cost is a massive issue going through the BIT.
+Being able to reduce the uptimes of our virtual machine will massively reduce the costs that we're paying for them.
+By keeping this to a minimum, I.E when they're being actively used, we'll be able to avoid any massive costs that may come as a result of a student leaving their Virtual Machine on over the holidays (or similar).

+We were asked to create a goals sheet to discuss with Faisal.
+This is to give us an idea of where we'll be focusing our effort.
+I found this really hard to do so early into the year.
+I'm still coming to terms with what Devops is to a degree, finding specific areas I want to focus myself was really hard.
+I've mainly been going from suggestions from Faisal.
+I'd like to be able to have stronger opinions on this in the future.

 [devopsPlanning.jpg]
-discuss the file, give extended thoughts on each section

-AWS Cerfication
+##### AWS Cerfication
+>

-Scripting
+##### Scripting
+>

-Operations
+##### Operations
+>

 #### Week Four